ekings1998/test/README.md

-#This is my initial project in github
+# This is my initial project in github
-##I am practisng

 I am Starting using github